William Beckett (singer): Music

 Beckett also has a songwriting credit on Hey Monday's song "Homecoming" from their debut album Hold On Tight and on Demi Lovato's song "For the Love of a Daughter" from her third album Unbroken.

 After breaking up The Academy Is..., allegedly to start a solo music career (though other reasons such as internal strife within the band were hinted at), he released first EP, Walk the Talk on April 17, 2012, with the single "Compromising Me".
-His second EP was announced on June 18, 2012, entitled Winds Will Change (produced by Matt Grabe), and was released July 17, 2012, and the main single "Great Night", being released on June 19, 2012.
+His second EP was announced on June 18, 2012, entitled Winds Will Change (produced by Matt Grabe), and was released July 17, 2012, with the main single "Great Night", being released on June 19, 2012.
 His third EP, What Will Be, was released October 30, 2012.
 In January 2013, William released a compilation of acoustic covers of his own music, titled The Pioneer Sessions.
-In February 2013, William was signed to Equal Vision Records.
+In February 2013, William signed to Equal Vision Records.
 Later in 2013, it was announced that William's debut full-length album, titled Genuine and Counterfeit, would be released in August.
-The first single off the album, "Benny & Joon", was released June 17, 2013.
+The first single from the album, "Benny & Joon", was released June 17, 2013.
 The music video for the same was released July 31.

-William played the Acoustic Basement tent of the 2013 Van's Warped Tour, where he played not only "Benny & Joon", but much of his solo discography and a few The Academy Is... songs.
+Beckett played in the Acoustic Basement tent of the 2013 Van's Warped Tour, where he played much of his solo discography and a few The Academy Is... songs.

-The eagerly anticipated Genuine and Counterfeit was released August 20, 2013, though he leaked it to Alternative Press five days prior.
-It was met with a generally good reception from William's fans.
+Beckett's solo album Genuine and Counterfeit was released August 20, 2013, though he leaked it to Alternative Press five days prior.
+It was met with a generally positive reception from William's fans.

-On September 5, 2013, the Punk Goes... album series by Fearless Records released their Punk Goes Christmas album, which featured William Beckett's cover of "Do You Hear What I Hear?"
+On September 5, 2013, the Punk Goes... album series by Fearless Records released their Punk Goes Christmas album, which featured Beckett's cover of "Do You Hear What I Hear?"

-In 2014, William featured on "Wolf in Sheep's Clothing" on Set It Off's album Duality.
+In 2014, Beckett featured on "Wolf in Sheep's Clothing" on Set It Off's album Duality.